Aindri11/Machine-Learning-Lab/README.md

 # Machine-Learning-Lab
-Will contain all the lab materials of ML
+This contains all the materials of Machine Learning Lab :)